eclipse/epsilon-website/mkdocs/docs/doc/articles/plain-xml/index.md

 XMLDoc.root = new t_library;
 ```

-!!! warning "root element is required"
+!!! warning "Root element is required"
     When writing scripts that create new XML documents, e.g. ETL, the root element must be set on the output model.
-This can be done ina `pre` block (e.g. if the root is not craeted by a transformation rule) or in a rule/operation/other.
+This can be done in a `pre` block (e.g. if the root is not created by a transformation rule) or in a rule/operation/other.
 For the Library example above (where `lib` is the model name):
     ```etl
     pre {
         var root = new t_library;